 (Chewton has now come with me on every subsequent hotel review for ALadyofLeisure.com and is an expert traveller – see pic.)

 It was the right choice: breakfast was superb, a vast spread of cereals, yoghurts, cooked meats and cheese, alongside toast, endless juices and an abundance of pastries.

 There was also the pleasure of a hot cooked breakfast (eggs and smoked salmon for me) while doing that lovely British people-watching of your fellow guests while pretending to admire the view.
 And all in the smug knowledge that they hadn’t gone back to their rooms after dinner, as we had done, and jumped straight into the hot tub with a glass of champagne.
 Bubbles under the midnight sky and over the forest floor – a memorable stay indeed.

 Hotel information and to book Chewton Glen

-Chewton Glen hotel and spa, New Milton, New Forest, Hampshire BH25 6QS
+Chewton Glen, New Milton, New Forest, Hampshire BH25 6QS

 Prices at Chewton Glen start from £325 per room, with treehouses available from £850 and the Marryat suite from £1,425 per night

-If you like Chewton Glen then check out these great reviews of two other hotels also owned by Iconic Luxury Hotels: My stay at Cliveden House hotel, favourite of poets, players and princesses; Luxury in the Cotswolds at the Lygon Arms hotel, Broadway; A central London stay at the Mayfair Townhouse;
+If you like Chewton Glen then check out these great reviews of other hotels owned by Iconic Luxury Hotels: My stay at Cliveden House hotel, favourite of poets, players and princesses; Luxury in the Cotswolds at the Lygon Arms hotel, Broadway; A central London stay at the Mayfair Townhouse